Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 with the following parameters:

 ```
--s      Set to 'stop' to stop the docker container.
+-s      Set to 'stop' to stop the Docker container.
 ```

 ## <a name="bash_docker"></a> Enter bash mode
-The docker container has a bash mode allowing you to work within the docker.
+The Docker container has a bash mode allowing you to work within the Docker container.
 You will start in the _/input-data/_ directory.
-The docker container must first be up and running.
+The Docker container must first be up and running.

 To initiate bash mode:
 ```